Parent Care Blog

 Before the regular home health aide visits can start, we’ll evaluate the patient’s home and suggest improvements that make it easier for them to stay home, even if their condition deteriorates further.
 Every few weeks, we’ll check in with you to ensure that our home health services are still working for you.
 If your loved one’s situation changes, let us know, and we’ll adjust their schedule.

-During your initial consultation, we’ll also discuss whether your loved one is eligible for home health care with Parent Care and how to enroll.
+During your initial consultation, we’ll also discuss whether your loved one is eligible for home care with Parent Care and how to enroll.
 We accept patients who qualify for New York Medicaid and cannot complete Activities of Daily Living or Instrumental Activities of Daily Living independently.
 If your loved one can no longer cook for themselves, groom themselves, move from one room to the next, or clean their home, it’s likely that they are eligible.

 Why Parent Care?